kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Lesson

-Text carries meaning.
+Text carries meaning
-Meaning requires care.
+Meaning requires care
 Models support judgment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.